 Nearly two weeks after President Donald Trump’s visit to El Paso, the county is suing him for his fake national emergency declaration.
 This county is not the first to sue him over his extreme evocations.
-This city, along with various others suing Trump, claims that this attempt to go over Congress’ head and take money for his inessential border wall is a violation of U.S. rights.
+This city, along with various others filing lawsuits against Trump, claims that this attempt to go over Congress’ head and take money for his inessential border wall is a violation of U.S. rights.

 El Paso County government officials as well as the non-profits civil-rights group, Border Network, created a 39-page complaint against Trump.